-As a general rule, we keep your information for a specified period after the date on which a transaction has completed or you cease to be a customer.
-In most cases this period is 7 years after the end of a transaction, or 6 years after you cease to be a customer.
+As a general rule, we keep your information for a period of not less than 5 years after the date on which a transaction has completed or you cease to be a customer.

 7. What are your data protection rights?